martinrichardson123456/GettingAndCleaningData_Week4_ProgrammingAssignment/README.md

 - However, the file 'activity_labels.txt' associates an integer between 1 and 6 with each of the 6 activities (in the order they appeared earlier in this paragraph).
 A new column whose values are integers between 1 and 6 is created by combining the contents of 'y_train' and 'y_test' (mentioned above).
-These numbers are then converted to the corresponding character strings (walking, sitting etc.)
+These numbers are then converted to the corresponding character strings (walking, sitting etc.).

+- A new data frame is then created, for which the values in the first column are the subject ID numbers, and the second column is the named activities discussed in the previous paragraph, and the columns that follow are those that contain 'mean()' or 'std()' measurements.
+The first two columns of this data frame are then given appropriate descriptive names.